jondeaton/Lisp/Readme.md

 - ~~memory management~~
 - ~~closures~~
 - ~~Use CList instead of CVector~~
-- Fix environment interface (make it more modular)
 - Closure Partial Application
 - Lambda with zero arguments
 - Y combinator tests